 When you open the pantry, you are more likely to grab whatever is in your line of vision.
 What is the first thing you see when you open the pantry or fridge?
 Step four: try moving all your whole foods to the top shelf of the refrigerator or your line of sight in the pantry.

 Want more tips or guidance on where to go next?
-Book a FREE intro with our nutrition coach today!
+Book a Discovery Call with our nutrition coach today!